 Moving every few years makes setting up a work space a home difficult.
 For the last 7 years, I have been working in a cramped, lifeless space.
-Not because I wanted to work in a space like this, but because I really didn’t know how to create a space I loved.So, I decided to create a home office that was flexible in space, but beautiful, inspiring and ultimately a place I wanted to be!
+I know I could have used something like KeepSafe storage to clear some space, but it’s not because I wanted to work in a space like this, but because I really didn’t know how to create a space I loved.So, I decided to create a home office that was flexible in space, but beautiful, inspiring and ultimately a place I wanted to be!

 Before I can tell you how I got to this great space… I should really show you where I started.
 My desk area was so sad.
 I have been working off of this tiny IKEA computer desk for at least a decade.
 It was usually more cluttered than this, but I snapped the picture below just before we tore the desk down to make space for the new office.
 One great way to save space on a desk is by getting an extra large mousepad so check out the top 10 extended mouse pads here.